Super Bowl LVII flyover show set to make history with first all-woman flight crew

 All of the pilots will fly at 300 knots; that’s six miles per minute, just feet apart.

-“Probably anywhere from, like, five to 10 feet away, maybe closer; depends on, depends on how feisty you feel that day,” said Evans
+“Probably anywhere from, like, five to 10 feet away, maybe closer; depends on how feisty you feel that day,” said Evans

 For these women, this experience is once in a lifetime.